kristinemlarson/gnssrefl/README.md

 - *gnssir p041 2020 150* (calculate the reflector heights)
 - *gnssir p041 2020 150 -fr 5 -plt True* (override defaults, only look at L5 SNR data, and periodogram plots come to the screen)

-Where are the files for this example?
+Where would the code store the files for this example?

-- json is stored in $REFL_CODE/input/p041.json
+- json instructions are stored in $REFL_CODE/input/p041.json
 - SNR files are stored in $REFL_CODE/2020/snr/p041
 - Reflector Height (RH) results are stored in $REFL_CODE/2020/results/p041